-Ris k Nature of risk Mitigation 4.
-ESG PIB is committed to: ✓ ESG Policy and ESG Committee.
-4. ESU helping to reduce its impact on the environment and support customers with their transition to a low carbon economy; being a socially responsible Group; and having strong governance and operating with a strong moral compass.
-There is a risk that PIB doesn't adapt its business model, meet existing/emerging appropriate legal and/or regulatory requirements and meet key stakeholder ESG expectations. ✓ Climate change risk assessment. ✓ Waste and emissions reductions programme. ✓ Supplier selection incorporating ESG criteria. ✓ Colleague wellbeing & engagement. ✓ Diversity & inclusion. ✓ Volunteering. ✓ PIB Community Trust. ✓ Governance Framework, Boards & Committees.
-5. M&A PIB focuses on both organic and inorganic growth; as a specialist insurance intermediary consolidator, there is a risk that PIB will not be able to acquire businesses on the right terms to deliver growth and profit targets. industry sectors. ✓ M&A governance and monitoring. Ор erational Risk 6.
+4. ESG PIB is committed to: helping to reduce its impact on the environment and support customers with their transition to a low carbon economy; being a socially responsible Group; and having strong governance and operating with a strong moral compass.
+There is a risk that PIB doesn't adapt its business model, meet existing/emerging appropriate legal and/or regulatory requirements and meet key stakeholder ESG expectations. \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ ESG Policy and ESG Committee.
+Climate change risk assessment.
+Waste and emissions reductions programme.
+Supplier selection incorporating ESG criteria.
+Colleague wellbeing & engagement.
+Diversity & inclusion.
+Volunteering.
+PIB Community Trust.
+Governance Framework, Boards & Committees.
+5. M&A PIB focuses on both organic and inorganic growth; as a specialist insurance intermediary consolidator, there is a risk that PIB will not be able to acquire businesses on the right terms to deliver growth and profit targets. ✓ ✓ ✓ ✓ ✓ ✓ Dedicated M&A team.
+M&A targets in a broad range of territories and industry sectors.
+M&A governance and monitoring.
+Prospect and pipeline management.
+Panel of external advisors. Ор erational Risk s 6.
 Business Interruption & IT Resilience PIB operates in offices across the UK and Europe.
 There is a risk that a loss of premises, systems, people or suppliers could materially impact customer service and ability to deliver key obligations.
 PIB operations are reliant on the ability to process its transactions on behalf of their customers.
-Risks arise from non-performance or failure of IT, whether inhouse or from an outsourcing provider/IT supplier, malicious act and/or cyber-crime, and internal operational issues. · · 7.
-Information Security & Privacy PIB hold and retain confidential data in the normal course of business.
-There is risk of deliberate or accidental unauthorised disclosure, modification, loss, (theft/corruption/destruction) of information or privacy breach.
-Protection team. ✓ Information Security and Privacy Policies and standards and all staff training.
+Risks arise from non-performance or failure of IT, whether inhouse or from an outsourcing provider/IT supplier, malicious act and/or cyber-crime, and internal operational issues. \frac{1}{4} \tag{2} \t Detailed Operational Resilience and Business Continuity Framework.
+Business Continuity Plans and teams regularly reviewed and tested.
+Group IT Steering Committee.
+Outsourcing Policy & governance.
+Contracts and service level agreements and in place with all outsourcing providers or IT suppliers.
+Dedicated Information Security team, framework and controls.
+Monitoring of compliance with Group IT security policy and service level agreements.
+Disaster Recovery Plans regularly reviewed and tested.
+7. Information Security & Privacy PIB hold and retain confidential data in the normal course of business.
+There is risk of deliberate or accidental unauthorised disclosure, modification, loss, (theft/corruption/destruction) of information or privacy breach. \langle \langl Dedicated Information Security and Data Protection team.
+Information Security and Privacy Policies and standards and all staff training.
+Risk-based monitoring and reviews performed by Group Information Security.
+IT platform security - Data Loss Prevention tools and processes, firewall, identity and access management, network access controls, network and security event monitoring, penetration testing, and server maintenance.
+Mobile device encryption; restrictions on USB devices and access to personal email.